Three years full-time.

 Below we provide some useful tips on what to include in your application portfolio.
 Since there is no set ‘checklist’, if you do not have all of the suggested elements, we still encourage you to apply.

-- Show work that represents graphic design with ideas at its centre and aims to communicate a message.
+- Show work that represents graphic design with ideas at its centre and that aims to communicate a message.

 - Provide examples of drawing skills in a range of different mediums.